galenomoon/UsersMasterManagement/README.md

-⚠️ - Unzipped project on master.
+⚠️ - Unzipped finished project on master.